Note: My Web pages are best viewed with style sheets enabled. |

 Also note that a very important source of income for Google, Microsoft, and Yahoo is through advertising, either directly to their subscribers or selling information about their subscribers to outside advertisers.
 Legitimate ISPs, however, generate most of their income through subscriber fees.
 Yes, it costs money to subscribe to an ISP; but they are not spamming you or selling you to spammers.
 (My E-mail and this Web site are hosted by the ISP Sunset.net (part of Great Basin Internet), which never spams me.)

-I belong to a weekly discussion group.
-In advance of our meeting, the moderator broadcasts an E-mail message to the entire group with a proposed agenda of discussion topics.
-Often, a member of the group will reply merely to inform the moderator that the agenda was received or that they will indeed participate.
+I belonged to a weekly discussion group.
+In advance of our meeting, the moderator would broadcast an E-mail message to the entire group with a proposed agenda of discussion topics.
+Often, a member of the group would reply merely to inform the moderator that the agenda was received or that they will indeed participate.
 Too often, that member used "Reply All" instead of "Reply".
-I do not need to know that someone else received the agenda.
-Neither do I need confirmation of who will participate.
+I did not need to know that someone else received the agenda.
+Neither did I need confirmation of who would participate.
 Please be careful when replying to a message.
 The use of "Reply All" should be limited to those situations where it is truly necessary for everyone who received the message to then receive your reply.
+(Now, an agenda is no longer distributed.)

 Perhaps "Reply All" is appropriate but not to the entire list of E-mail addresses from the original message.
 A good E-mail client should allow the user to prune the list of E-mail addresses when "Reply All" is selected.

 I used Skype as a one-on-one variation of IRC, texting my daughter at her job, when she needs to leave her phone free for work-related use.
-I can also used it for VoIP phoning.
+I also used it for VoIP phoning.
 Of course, my wife and I used Skype with a webcam to see our daughter and granddaughter, who live in another country and whom we see in person only once a year or less often.
 However, Zoom became much more popular than Skype for communicating via video.
 We use it for discussion groups and to visit with our daughter and grandchildren.
 Nevertheless (as explained below) neither Skype nor Zoom will ever replace my land-line phone service.
+I no longer have Skype installed on my PC.

 Note that I have not mentioned social networking (Facebook, MySpace, etc), business networking (LinkedIn), tweeting via Twitter, blogs, Internet phones (voice over Internet protocol, VoIP), or YouTube.